Al Khor (city): Economy

 An industrial centre exists to the northwest of Al Khor known as the Al Khor Industrial Area.

 Fishing

-In terms of artisanal fishing vessels, Al Khor had the highest amount out of any city surveyed in 2015 at 234 vessels.
-The city also had the most sailors (1,408) and was also the only major city to record an increase in the rate of sailors from 2010 to 2015.
+In terms of artisanal fishing vessels, Al Khor had the highest number out of any city surveyed in 2015 at 234 vessels.
+The city also had the most sailors (1,408) and was also the only major city to record an increase in the number of sailors from 2010 to 2015.
 In 2019, the largest-ever expansion project of Qatari fishing ports was launched by the Ministry of Municipality and Environment, which included an additional 208 parking lots for boats in the Al Khor Harbor.